 Nosy Komba, in English Lemur Island, is the nickname of a small island in the canal of Mozambique on Madagascar’s northwest coast.
-It belongs to the Diana region and is only a few kilometres from the nearest village on land, Ankify.
-From the port of Doany it takes about twenty minutes by motorboat across the sea, from Nosy Be it is a similar distance.
+It belongs to the Diana region and is only a few kilometers from the nearest village on land, Ankify.
+From the port of Doany, it takes about twenty minutes by motorboat across the sea, from Nosy Be it is a similar distance.

 Vehicles, also zebu carts, one searches in vain on Nosy Komba.
-If you want to explore the small island, you have to go by foot.
+If you want to explore the small island, you have to go on foot.
 Some very simple to good, small accommodations offer overnight stays on Nosy Komba.
-Directly at the sandy beach you can enjoy the sun and let your soul dangle.
-On the inland side, along a small reef, you can dive and snorkel between colourful fish and over sole.
-There is no diving school on Nosy Komba itself, but equipment and dives can be booked on the neighbouring island of Nosy Be.
+Directly at the sandy beach, you can enjoy the sun and let your soul dangle.
+On the inland side, along a small reef, you can dive and snorkel between colorful fish and over the sole.
+There is no diving school on Nosy Komba itself, but equipment and dives can be booked on the neighboring island of Nosy Be.